indigo423/opennms.org/user/pages/02.install/_outro/bottom.en.md

 # Configuration Management

-Are you interested in running and maintaining OpenNMS with modern configuration management tools such as Chef or Ansible?
+Interested in running and maintaining OpenNMS with modern configuration management tools such as Chef or Ansible?

 Please take a look at our repositories, which are built by the OpenNMS community: